zachinjapan/Data-Structures-1-Week-Challenge/README.md

 1. Arrays.
 Build an array in different ways.
 Research different array methods and recreate an array method in a function.

 2. Singely Linked Lists.
-Build a singely linked list in different ways.
-Research different linked list methods and recreate a linked list with the following methods: add removeHead removeTail
+Research different linked list methods and create a singley linked list with the following methods: add removeHead removeTail